Madison joined the INCLUDAS team in August 2017 and is the Senior Editor. We are so excited to have her with us!

 Why are you interested in working in publishing?

 I became interested in publishing mostly in college through an internship at a publishing house.
 I started doing more research, learning a lot more about it in specific ways, like the difference between agencies and publishing houses.
-Not seeing people like me in books, I wanted to learn more about how to include them and what can help me get there.
+Not seeing people like me in books, I wanted to learn more about how to include people with disabilities in the industry and what can help me succeed.

 Why is disability diversity in stories important to you?